Merkleize/pymatt/README.md

 $ python vault.py
 ```

-`vault.py` is a command line tool that allows to create, manage and spend UTXOs using
+`vault.py` is a command line tool that allows to create, manage and spend the Vault UTXOs.

 ## Rock-Paper-Scissors